The coloring principle for the product of polish spaces and the Halpern and L\"auchli's theorem: Required statements

 \subsection{Trees and topology}

 A tree is partial ordering with the smallest element, where for every $a$ from the domain the set of all elements smaller than $a$ is well ordered.

 Branches are maximal chains.
 Here we will consider trees where each node has at least one, but finitely many immediate successors, and where each node has finitely many predecessors.
-Also, we limit our considerations to the case where each branch has infinitely many nodes that have more than one immediate successor.
+Also, we limit our considerations \footnote{This assumption is needless, but the general case is reducible to that case.} to the case where each branch has infinitely many nodes that have more than one immediate successor.
 The set of all branches of the tree $T$ we denote by $[T]$.

 If $F$ is ultrafilter over $\omega$ and $f$ is coloring of set of nodes of the tree $T$ by finitely many colors, then we can define coloring $f_F$ of the set $[T]$ by the same set of colors as follows: